Hardware Compatibility

 Onboard LED Test

-Flash this code to verify hardware:
+Flash this code to verify hardware.
+Use the correct LED pin for your board:

 export default class TestDevice extends DeviceEntrypoint {